The course prepares you to take up leading roles in industry and entrepreneurship nationally and internationally.

 Major trends in strategic management and management accounting since the 1950s are explained and evaluated in order to better understand and assess the management challenges of the 21st century.
 A recent case study in the automotive industry will be used to exemplify how one company is managing to adapt to its external environment and to integrate and balance the 'three meshed gears' of marketing, engineering and finance.

-The module will develop a critical understanding of the role, responsibilities and competences of leadership with a critical insight into current theory and practice in leadership and decision making processes applicable in business contexts.
+Leadership and Decision Making will provide a critical understanding of the role, responsibilities and competences of leadership, along with insights into current theory and practice in leadership and decision making in business contexts.

 Credit rating: 20